oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-csd06.md

 a version qualifier to distinguish between different versions of their profiles, and service template designers must use the proper string name to make sure they import the desired versions of these profiles.

+> Do we impose a structure on profile names that distinguishes the version
+> qualifier from the base profile name?
+If so, is there a specific
+> separator character or string (in which case the use of the separator
+> must be escaped somehow (or disallowed) in profile names.

 When multiple versions of the same profile exist, it is possibly that service templates could mix and match different versions of a profile in